 China from Revolution to Socialism

 This module focuses on China from the Communist Revolution in the 1920s through the pre-reform era (1921-1978), examining how China was organised and governed, changes in rural and urban society, the family, the economy and the Chinese workplace under the socialist period (1949-1978).
 You will learn about topics such as the origins of communism in China and the CCP's rise to power, the transformation of rural and urban society post-1949 and the Great Leap Forward and subsequent famine.
 You will analyse in-depth all phases of the Cultural Revolution including return to power of the pragmatists and the beginning of reform as well as changing views of Mao as a leader.
 In this module you will have three hours of lectures and seminars each week.

 Media and Communications in Globalising China

 Media systems are critically important in any modern political system, and this module leads you directly to the heart of understanding how the media relates to contemporary society and politics in the People’s Republic of China.
 It introduces you to the unprecedented transformation in contemporary Chinese media and communication in the context of economic reforms, development of new media technologies and globalisation through three hours of lectures and seminars each week.

 China's Political Economy

 This module examines the interaction between politics and economy in China during the economic reform period from 1978 onward.
 Particular attention will be given to the progress and periods of China’s reform, the political context of major economic policies, reform of major aspects of the economy, evolution of economic institutions, as well as an overview of economic development in China prior to 1978.
 The module will highlight the role of the political factors and state policies in China’s economy, which is important for a good understanding of the reform and economic development in China.
-For this module you will have one 2-hour lecture each week.
+For this module you will have one two-hour lecture each week.